sq-gilles/sq-gilles-tuto_git/src/draconomicon.md

 "burn!witch!burn!" can be found in the MAKLU text, in all its pristine glory.
   Indeed, Cthulhu Calls.
           The Conjuration "The Binding of the Evil Sorcerers"

+# Original
+AJ Azif - In Arabic, written by Abd al-Hazrad, c.
+730 A.D.
+Original form is unknown but numerous manuscript versions were long circulated among various medieval scholars.
+As early as the 12th century this version was referred to as lost.